danielfett/draft-dpop/mainmatter.md

 When access token introspection is used, the same `cnf` claim as above MUST be contained in the introspection response.

+Resource servers MUST ensure that the fingerprint of the public key in the DPoP token equals the value in the `jkt#S256` claim in the access token or introspection response.

 # Acknowledgements {#Acknowledgements}